MetPX/sarracenia/docs/Explanation/Concepts.rst

 Introduction
 ------------

 Sarracenia pumps form a network.
-The network uses amqp brokers as a transfer manager which sends advertisements in one direction and report messages in the opposite direction.
+The network uses mqp brokers as a transfer manager which sends advertisements in one direction and report messages in the opposite direction.
 Administrators configure the paths that data flows through at each pump, as each broker acts independently, managing transfers from